geoadmin/mf-geoadmin3/README.md

     ./scripts/flushvarnish.sh varnihs_host_ip api_host

 Where `varnish_host_ip` is the ip of the varnish server and api_host is the hostname of the url you want to flush. e.g. mf-chsdi3.dev.bgdi.ch for dev and api3.geo.admin.ch for prod.

+# Use a custom backend and WMS server via permalink parameters

+Add `api_url=theNameOfABranch` to use a custom backend.

+Add `wms_url=//theNameOfAWMSServer` to use a cutsom wms service.